virgo-agent-toolkit/rackspace-monitoring-agent/hostinfo/README.md

 - [FSTAB](https://github.com/virgo-agent-toolkit/rackspace-monitoring-agent/blob/master/hostinfo/debug/FSTAB.json)
   Reads /etc/fstab and retrieves information about the hosts file systems table.
 Fetches less, more targeted information compared to filesystem
 - [FILEPERMS](https://github.com/virgo-agent-toolkit/rackspace-monitoring-agent/blob/master/hostinfo/debug/FILEPERMS.json)
   Reads a pre-specified list of files and checks and retrieves their permissions.
 Look at the fileperms.lua file to see the list of files checked
+  Optionally, you can overwrite this list by passing parameters to the call, this can be a single path or a comma separated list
 - [SERVICES](https://github.com/virgo-agent-toolkit/rackspace-monitoring-agent/blob/master/hostinfo/debug/SERVICES.json)
   Reads a few folders and files and generates a list of startup services. services.lua L28-L35 list the places read
 - [DELETED_LIBS](https://github.com/virgo-agent-toolkit/rackspace-monitoring-agent/blob/master/hostinfo/debug/DELETED_LIBS.json)